tuplejump/kafka-connect-cassandra/README.md

-# Kafka Connector for Cassandra
+# Kafka Connect Cassandra
+Kafka Connect Cassandra Connector.
+This project includes source/sink connectors.

 ## Building from Source
 The project requires SBT to build from source.
 Execute the following command in the project directory,